Ookamini95/tms-ng-TodoManager/README.md

 - **Prettier**: Code formatting tool.

+#### Meta todos

+!!
+In this project I've chosen the new reactive primiteve signal over RxJS for a cleaner and more maintainable codebase.
+While this approach streamlined development, incorporating RxJS pipes and controlled data handling in future updates could further enhance performance and user experience.

+!
+Tests

+!
+UI improvements

 ## Contributions
 Feel free to fork the project, open issues, or submit pull requests to improve the functionality or design.